Skip to main content

 Example: a new authentication API entering a market dominated by established players needs documentation that highlights unique features and migration guides from competitors, while an established API can focus on advanced use cases and optimization

-Related Terms: API overview topic, sales collateral
+Related Terms: API overview topic, content strategy, knowledge management, sales collateral

 Source: Docs By Design: "Audience, Market, Product Webinar"